AAA battery

 The AAA battery (or triple-A battery) is a standard size of dry cell battery.
-One or more AAA batteries are commonly used in low-drain portable electronic devices.
+They are commonly used in portable electronic devices, typically low-drain ones.
+AAA batteries are single cell and are made in both primary (disposable) and secondary (rechargeable) types.

+An AAA battery is smaller than an AA battery.
+It measures 10.5 mm in diameter and 44.5 mm in length, including the positive terminal button, which is a minimum 0.8 mm.
+The positive terminal has a maximum diameter of 3.8 mm; the flat negative terminal has a minimum diameter of 4.3 mm.
+Alkaline AAA batteries weigh around 11.5 g, while primary lithium AAA batteries weigh about 7.6 g.
+Rechargeable nickel–metal hydride (NiMH) AAA batteries typically weigh 14-15 g.

+Designations

 A zinc–carbon battery in this size is designated by IEC as R03, by ANSI C18.1 as 24, by old JIS standard as UM-4, and by other manufacturer and national standard designations that vary depending on the cell chemistry.
 The size was first introduced by The American Ever Ready Company in 1911.
 In Mainland China, they are called #7 batteries, the name originating from Charles F. Burgess of the Burgess Battery Company designating his AAA batteries "Number 7".

-An AAA battery is a single cell that measures 10.5 mm in diameter and 44.5 mm in length, including the positive terminal button, which is a minimum 0.8 mm.
-The positive terminal has a maximum diameter of 3.8 mm; the flat negative terminal has a minimum diameter of 4.3 mm.
-Alkaline AAA batteries weigh around 11.5 g, while primary lithium AAA batteries weigh about 7.6 g.
-Rechargeable nickel–metal hydride (NiMH) AAA batteries typically weigh 14-15 g.